Jerome-openclassroom/AI_Evaluation_Consensus_2025/README.md

 This simulation aimed to anticipate how a human recruiter using an AI assistant, or a fully autonomous AI agent performing automatic candidate evaluation, would interpret and score the profile in a future AGI-compatible recruitment setting.

-The evaluation was designed to simulate a third-party recruiter asking neutral questions about an anonymized candidate.
+The evaluation was designed to simulate a third-party recruiter asking neutral questions about a candidate.
 This phrasing ensures objectivity and eliminates sycophantic bias, as none of the AI systems knew they were assessing the profile of the person conducting the test.

 ## Methodology